-From 2006 to 2017, six researchers examined the efficacy of 17 products and unregistered materials for managing Japanese beetle adults.
-The products tested included Acelepryn, Aloft, BAS 320i, BotaniGard ES, Celero 16WSG, Flagship 25WG, IKI-3106, Onyx 2EC, Precise, Safari 2G, Safari 20SG, Scimitar, Talstar, TickEx EC, Tolfenpyrad, TriStar, VST-006350, and Xpectro.
+From 2006 to 2018, six researchers examined the efficacy of 23 products and unregistered materials for managing Japanese beetle adults.
+The products tested included Acelepryn, Aloft, BAS 320i, BotaniGard ES, BotaniGard MAXX, Celero 16WSG, Flagship 25WG, IKI-3106, Marathon II, Onyx 2EC, Precise, Pyridium, Safari 2G, Safari 20SG, Scimitar, Talstar, TickEx EC, Tolfenpyrad, TriStar, V-10433, VST-006350, and Xpectro.
 In these experiments, the assessment typically made was percent leaf damaged by adult beetle feeding.
-Even though Reding (Table 12 and Table 13) and Adesso (Table 15) were unable to achieve statistical separation in 3 experiments, in the 11 experiments conducted by Addesso in 2017, Alm, Braman, Davis, Persad, and Schultz, there were clear differences in efficacy.
+Even though Reding (Table 12 and Table 13) and Adesso (Table 15) were unable to achieve statistical separation in 3 experiments, in the 13 experiments conducted by Addesso, Alm, Braman, Davis, Persad, and Schultz, there were clear differences in efficacy.
 As the standards, Tristar SL, and bifenthrin in Onyx and Talstar, provided good to excellent control.
 Acelepryn performed well achieving greater than 95% control in five out of seven experiments.
-Aloft and IKI-3106 provided good to excellent control in two tests, and BAS 320i, in 2 of 3 tests.
+Aloft and IKI-3106 provided good to excellent control in 2 and 4 tests, and BAS 320i, in 2 of 3 tests.